Related ToolsLuma Dream MachineRunwayKling

 Camera ControlsLimitedExtensive

 Winner: Runway for depth of control.
-Act-One/Act-Two is a game-changer for character work, and the camera controls are more sophisticated.
+Act-One/Act-Two is a major upgrade for character work, and the camera controls are more sophisticated.

 Pricing and Value